 The anti-doping rules of Boxing Scotland are the UK Anti-Doping Rules published by UK Anti-Doping (or its successor), as amended from time to time.
-Such rules shall take effect and be construed as rules of Boxing Scotland with the following amendments and supplemental provisions.

 If you are a member of Boxing Scotland then the anti-doping rules apply to you, regardless of what level you participate at.
 You can find the UK Anti-Doping Rules here.